Mixed martial arts star McGregor pleads guilty to role in NYC melee

 The UFC took away the title after McGregor decided not to defend it in favor of taking a highly lucrative boxing match against the undefeated Floyd Mayweather.
 Mayweather’s pay-per-view victory garnered more than $600 million in revenues, making it the second-biggest bout of all time.

-Reporting by Joseph Ax; editing by Dan Grebler and Jonathan Oatis
+Reporting by Gina Cherelus; Writing by Joseph Ax; Editing by Dan Grebler and Jonathan Oatis